Growing Meyer Lemons in Containers

 Place the tree in the brightest part of your house, near a south-facing window.
 If that is still not enough light, add some low-energy LED Grow Lights.

 It’s easy for us to talk about a tree in a container and breezily say, Move it outside when the weather warms up.
 With all your fertilizing and good care the citrus tree is going to grow and need larger containers over the years.
-The QwikLift is the tool many of us use to lift heavy planters in our own gardens, and we even give them as gifts to our gardening friends.
+Get help from a friend or use a moving dolly to move the pot outdoors.

 Tricia picks a mandarin orange from her outdoor tree.
 In addition to Meyer lemons, many citrus grow well indoors too.